IBM®

 Mentor Graphics, Board Station, HyperLynx and AutoTherm are registered trademarks of Mentor Graphics Corporation.
 All other company or product names are the registered trademarks or trademarks of their respective owners.

-The IBM Zurich Research Laboratory (ZRL) is the European branch of IBM Research.
+IBM Research - Zurich (ZRL) is the European branch of IBM Research.
 This worldwide network of some 3500 employees in eight laboratories around the globe is the largest industrial IT research organization in the world.
 ZRL's spectrum of research activities ranges from basic science and fundamental research in physics and mathematics, to the development of computer systems and software, to the design of novel business models and services.

 Media Relations